tikv/community/GOVERNANCE.md

 ### Proposal process

 We use a [Request for Comments (RFC) process for any substantial changes to TiKV.
 This process involves an upfront design that will provide increased visibility to the community.
 If you're considering a PR that will bring in a new feature that may affect how TiKV is implemented, or may be a breaking change, then you should start with a RFC.
-We've got the process documented in [RFC repository](https://github.com/tikv/rfcs) and have a [template](https://github.com/tikv/rfcs/blob/master/template.md) for you to get started.
+The process is documented in [RFC repository](https://github.com/tikv/rfcs) and have a [template](https://github.com/tikv/rfcs/blob/master/template.md) for you to get started.
+However, it is suggested that you bring this proposal for initial SIG discussions before you submit the RFC, which makes the process more smooth and efficient.

 ## Adding new SIGs/projects

-New SIGs or sub-projects can be added to the TiKV organization via [RFC process](#proposal-process), as long as as they adhere to the [CNCF charter](https://www.cncf.io/about/charter/) and the guidelines in this governance.
+New SIGs or sub-projects can be added to the TiKV organization via [RFC process](#proposal-process), as long as as they adhere to the [CNCF charter](https://www.cncf.io/about/charter/) and the guidelines in this document.
 Once sufficient discussions have taken place under the RFC PR, the Maintainers will call a vote to decide whether the new SIG/project should be added.